 Think about creative ways to enlist your alumni to help you for recruitment purposes, such as:

 - Do a live Q&A with past alumni, allowing students and potential students to ask questions.

-- Encourage your alumni to reach out on their own, or promote UGC that they’re sharing.
+- Encourage your alumni to reach out on their own or promote UGC that they’re sharing.
 You can ask alumni to tag you or to use hashtags like #FSUalum to identify their content on social.

 - Talk to recent graduates or about-to-be graduates about where the next stage in life is taking them.
 It can be useful for students to see recent alumni doing well; this sometimes feels more accessible than someone 20 years older.

 Hashtags can help you extend your reach on social media, making it easier for you to connect with your target audience.
-They’re particularly important for Instagram and Twitter, where they become clickable and can take users to streams of relevant content.
+They’re particularly important for Instagram and Twitter, where they become clickable and can take users to streams of relevant social media content.